 The algorithm we have developed to implement MIDAS takes an incomplete dataset D as its input and returns M completed datasets.
-The algorithm proceeds in three stages, each of which comprises a number of smaller steps (see Appendix 3B for a pseudocode summary).
+The algorithm proceeds in three stages, each of which comprises a number of smaller steps.

-In the first stage, the input data $\mathbf{D}$ are prepared for training.
-A missingness indicator matrix $\mathbf{R}$ is constructed for $\mathbf{D}$ , allowing us to later distinguish between $\mathbf{D}{mis}$ and $\mathbf{D}{obs}$ , and all elements of $\mathbf{D}{mis}$ are set to 0.
-A DA is then initialized according to the dimensions of $\mathbf{D}$ ; the default architecture is a five-layer network with 256 nodes per layer.
-To avoid the problem of extreme gradients in deep neural network training, we parameterize the network using a variant of Xavier Initialization (Glorot and Bengio 2010) in which weights are drawn from a truncated normal distribution:
+In the first stage, the input data D are prepared for training.
+A missingness indicator matrix R is constructed for D, allowing us to later distinguish between $D{mis}$ and $D{obs}$ , and all elements of $D{mis}$ are set to 0.
+A DA is then initialized according to the dimensions of D; the default architecture is a five-layer network with 256 nodes per layer.
+To avoid the problem of extreme gradients in deep neural network training, original weights are drawn from a truncated normal distribution using a variant of Xavier Initialization (Glorot and Bengio 2010).